wgsl-analyzer/wgsl-analyzer/docs/book/src/configuration_generated.md

 Default: `null`

 Number of worker threads for the main analysis loop.
-`None` lets the server choose automatically.
+`null` lets the server choose automatically.

 ## wgsl-analyzer.preprocessor.shaderDefs